Azure/azure-sdk-for-js/sdk/eventhub/eventhubs-checkpointstore-blob/README.md

 ### Create a Partition Manager using Azure Blob Storage

-To create a Partition Manager that uses Azure Blob Storage, you need to first have an [Azure subscription](https://azure.microsoft.com/free/) and an [Azure Storage account](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction)

-Then, you can use the below code snippet to create a Partition Manager
+ you can use the below code snippet to create a Partition Manager

 ```javascript
 import { ContainerClient } from "@azure/storage-blob",